pjcampbe11/ICMP-TransferTools-PowerShe11/README.md

     # ... rest of the function ...
 }
 ```
+## Summary of Modifications

+### 🔹 Key Changes
-### **Summary of Modifications**#### Both scripts attempt to modify firewall rules, which require admin rights.
-If ICMP is already allowed, these modifications should be unnecessary.
-Removing or commenting out firewall modification functions should allow the scripts to run without admin privileges.
+- Both scripts attempt to modify firewall rules, which **require admin rights**.
+- If **ICMP is already allowed**, these modifications **should be unnecessary**.
+- **Removing or commenting out** the firewall modification functions should allow the scripts to run **without admin privileges**.

+### ✅ Recommended Actions
+1. **Locate and remove or comment out** the firewall rule modification functions in both scripts.
+2. **Adjust script logic** to ensure they function correctly without these rules.
+3. **Test the modified scripts** in an environment where ICMP is already enabled to confirm they work as expected.

+By making these changes, the scripts will be **more accessible** to non-admin users while retaining full functionality when ICMP traffic is permitted.

 ---
 ## **Final Notes**
 - Always **test script modifications** in a controlled environment before deploying to production systems.